SCP002/m3u_gen_acestream/README.md

 It fetches available channels from ace stream engine using API, filters and transforms them and writes M3U playlists using templates defined in config.

+## Notes

+To use it, VPN or proxy might be required as some ISP block connections to acestream servers.

 ## Requirements

 [Ace Stream](https://docs.acestream.net/products/) running locally or remotely.